navishwadhwa/navishwadhwa.github.io/README.md

 	git branch <feature>
 	git switch <feature>

 Here, "feature" can be anything from "news" for adding a news item, to "typo" for fixing a typo, and so on.
-Once on this branch, go ahead and make changes to the website.
+Once on this branch, go ahead and make changes to the website (see below).
 Be sure to stage and commit your changes regularly and push these changes to remote, i.e., the GitHub repo.

 ## Create a pull request